aws/aws-sam-cli/designs/cloud_formation_api_gateway_support.md

 ## Out-of-Scope

-* Anything that SAM CLI doesn't currently support in SAM
+Anything that SAM CLI doesn't currently support in SAM
-* ApiGateway Authorization
+* ApiGateway Authorization such as resource policies, IAM roles/tags/policies, Lambda Authorizers, etc.
-* CORS
+* ApiGateway CORS support
 * Proper validation of the CloudFormation templates so that it does smart validation and not just yaml parsing.

 ## User Experience Walkthrough

 There are two main types of users who are going to benefit from this change.

-* Customers can use tools such as aws cdk to generate a template.
+* Customers can use tools such as AWS CDK to generate a template.
 The customer can create their AWS CDK project with `cdk init app` and then generate their CloudFormation code using `cdk synth.`They can input their CloudFormation code to test it locally using the SAM CLI command.
 * Customers can author CloudFormation resources and test them locally by inputting their templates into sam local start-api.

 For both cases, The code can be run locally if they have CodeUri's pointing to valid local paths.